BeastPleasure/GymApp/README.md

 # Description

-This app/project is a gym app created in VScode with ReactJS, Javascript, CSS, and HTML.
+This app/project is a gym app created in VScode with ReactJS, Javascript, CSS, and HTML.\

-"FRONT-END" and "WEB" only.
+- "FRONT-END" functionalities only
+- "WEB" use only

 ## Available Scripts